Trading in goods with other countries

 There are specific consumption taxes on certain selected goods and services – for example, alcohol, energy, tobacco, chemicals and plastic bags.
 These taxes are known as excise duty.
 Most excise duties, like other taxes, provide income for the state, but have often been introduced for other reasons.
 According to the general rule, excise duty must be paid in the country to which the goods are exported and at the said country’s tax rates (the destination principle).
 In order to avoid double taxation, it is possible to reclaim the excise duty paid in the country of dispatch.

-Excise duties on the Swedish Tax Agency website (in Swedish)
+Excise duties at the Swedish Tax Agency (in Swedish)

 Producer responsibility